Naguco/Martian-Robots/README.md

 ## Table of contents

 - How to run this project
-  * 1 HTTP - REST Solution
+  * 1 Public HTTP: REST Solution
     + 1.1.
 Endpoints
     + 1.2.
 Data accepted
     + 1.3 .Examples